VU-Programming/OOFP-repls/README.md

 More detailed approach for constructing a REPL:
 1. Convert Infix expression to RPN using the Shunting yard algorithm (below).
-2. Convert RPN to a parse tree (an example of this is [here](https://gitlab.com/vu-oofp/lecture-code/-/blob/master/OOReversePolish.scala), which is discussed in the last 3 videos of these [video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66))
+2. Convert RPN to a parse tree (where each node is an object of a clase class) (an example of this is [here](https://gitlab.com/vu-oofp/lecture-code/-/blob/master/OOReversePolish.scala), which is discussed in the last 3 videos of these [video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66))
 3. Simplify the parse tree using pattern matching ([lecture sides on pattern matching](#https://docs.google.com/presentation/d/1GPbegITJlA3EOkbhU9SLepxQgg6z1IARi0l6RiZrKsc/edit?usp=sharing)) and dynamic dispatch ([videos on dynamic dispatch]([video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66)).

 ### Tokenization